nanoframework/nanoFramework.IoT.Device/devices/Pn5180/README.md

 ## Board

 You will find different implementation of this board.
 All boards should have full SPI pins plus the reset and busy ones and additionally 5V and or 3.3V plus ground.

+**Important**: The PN5180 board requires **both** 3.3V and 5V power supplies to be connected:

+- **3.3V** powers the PN5180 IC itself (digital logic and SPI interface).
+- **5V** powers the RF transmitter output stage (antenna driver).

+Without 5V connected, SPI communication will work (EEPROM reads, firmware version queries), but the antenna will not generate a strong enough RF field to power or communicate with cards.

 ## Usage